harness/ff-python-server-sdk/docs/further_reading.md

 # Anonymous Target

-If you do not want a `Target` to be sent to the Harness servers, you can use the `anonymous` attribute.
+If you do not want a `Target` to be sent to Harness servers, you can use the `anonymous` attribute.

 ```python
     target = Target(identifier='my_identifier', name='my_name', anonymous=True)